hpcleuven/VscDocumentation/source/access/creating_a_ssh_tunnel_using_openssh.rst

 Prerequisits
 ------------

--  A ssh key pair, properly installed in your VSC account, see the :erf:`page on generating keys <generating keys windows>`.
+-  A ssh key pair, properly installed in your VSC account, see the :ref:`page on generating keys <generating keys windows>`.
 -  Additionally, you should be able to :ref:`connect to the cluster's login node <OpenSSH access>` using ssh.